-In 1908 Colonel J.W. deCourey O’Grady, who was President of the Manitoba Curling Association, presented a trophy to encourage good will and promote curling matches between affiliated clubs in the Association, which at that time included clubs from North Western Ontario and parts of Saskatchewan.
+In 1908 Colonel J.W. deCourcy O’Grady, who was President of the Manitoba Curling Association, presented a trophy to encourage good will and promote curling matches between affiliated clubs in the Association, which at that time included clubs from North Western Ontario and parts of Saskatchewan.
 The official name is the O’Grady but is also affectionately known and called “The Old Buffalo”, the latter being taken from a figure of a bison standing in a defiant attitude on the trophy.
-This large beautiful trophy, which is still in competition today, can be seen at the Curling Hall of Fame in the Manitoba Sports Museum at the Sport for Life Centre, 145 Pacific Avenue, Winnipeg.
-Colonel O’Grady also served as President in 1911.
+This large beautiful trophy, which is still in competition today, is stored by the Manitoba Curling Hall of Fame, 145 Pacific Avenue, Winnipeg.
+Colonel O’Grady also served as President of the MCA in 1911.

-For the complete history of the O’Grady Challenge please click here.
+For a history of the O’Grady Challenge please click here: